pocl/pocl/doc/notes_4_0.rst

 cl_khr_fp16, cl_khr_fp64, cl_khr_subgroups, cl_intel_unified_shared_memory.
 In addition, Specialization Constants and SVM are supported.

-We also intend to use the driver for implementing features not found in the official Intel Compute Runtime OpenCL drivers, and for experimenting with integration with other OpenCL devices in the same runtime.
+We also intend to use the driver for prototyping features not found in the official Intel Compute Runtime OpenCL drivers, and for experimenting with asynchronous execution with other OpenCL devices in the same PoCL platform.
-One such feature currently implemented is the JIT kernel compilation, which is useful with programs that have thousands of kernels but only launch a few of them (e.g. because of templated code).
+One such feature currently implemented is the JIT kernel compilation, which is useful with programs that have thousands of kernels but only launch a few of them (e.g. when using SPIR-V IL produced from heavily templated C++ code).
 For details, see the full driver documentation in `doc/sphinx/source/level0.rst`.

 -------------------------------------------------------------------------------
-CPU driver, Level Zero driver: support for cl_intel_unified_shared_memory
+Support for cl_intel_unified_shared_memory
 -------------------------------------------------------------------------------

-Together with SPIR-V support and other new features, this allows using PoCL as an OpenCL backend for SYCL runtimes.
-This works with the CPU driver (tested on x86-64 & ARM64) and the Level Zero driver.
+This extension, together with SPIR-V support and other new features, allows using PoCL as an OpenCL backend for SYCL runtimes.
+This works with the both CPU driver (tested on x86-64 & ARM64) and the Level Zero driver.
 Vincent A. Arcila has contributed a guide for building PoCL as SYCL runtime backend on ARM.